TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 Contact Information

-If you have questions or concerns regarding this policy, you can contact us by emailing privacy@, calling 1-888-813-0008, or writing to us at:
+If you have questions or concerns regarding this policy, you can contact us by emailing privacy@peoplesmart.com, calling 1-888-813-0008, or writing to us at:

+PeopleSmart.com
 ATTN: Privacy Department
 P.O.
 Box 391146
 Omaha, NE 68139